 The first set of leaves to come above ground are called the cotyledons.
 These little leaves are packed with energy and will grow to about 1/4 in in size before eventually falling off.
 Your second leaves to emerge will be single blades and will be serrated, looking like regular pot leaves.

 They will become several inches in length.
 During their growth your first actual set of leaves will appear.
 These are typically three blades.
 Around this time is when your plant is “hardening off”.
-You will notice that the stem will start to develop a thicker skin and harden off.
+You will notice that the stem will start to develop a thicker skin.
 As the leaves of the plant get bigger, they can gradually handle more sunlight, so move it into more direct light-- the more light the better!
+If sunlight is not available, grow lights are recommended.

 7) Transplanting Cannabis Seedlings

-About 10 days after germination, when the baby cannabis plant has hardened off, roots will start emerging from the bottom of your seedling pellet and the plant is ready to be transplanted into a bigger pot.
-Be very careful not to damage the roots during this stage.
-Any stress will slow its growth.
+About 10 days after germination (or earlier), when the baby cannabis plant has hardened off, roots will start emerging from the bottom of your seedling pellet and the plant is ready to be transplanted into a bigger pot.
+Handle your seedling tenderly so to not to damage the roots during this stage.
+Planting weed must be done with care as any stress will slow its growth so .

 Now bury so the base of its stalk is level with the topsoil.
 Give it a watering to set the roots in the ground, then hold off watering until you pick up the pot and it feels light in weight.